 Japanese Maples can tolerate a wide range of pH in soils, but benefit from additions of organic matter and mycorrhiza fungi, which aid in the uptake of water and nutrients.
-Fertilize with MicroLife Azalea fertilizer with added mycorrhiza fungi in the spring and in the fall.
+Fertilize with MicroLife Azalea fertilizer or Happy Frog Japanese Maple Food with added mycorrhiza fungi in the spring and in the fall.

 We have many varieties of Japanese Maples available.
-Different varieties have different mature heights, and you should choose your variety based on your needs.
+See our VARIETY SHEET here for just a sampling of what we carry.
+Different varieties have different mature heights, and specimens should be chosen for the mature height desired.
 Prune in the winter, after leaves have fallen, when you can see the branches clearly to make cuts to balance growth.
 Pruning should only be required to shape and open the center of the tree to light and air circulation.

+Japanese Maples give us a bonus in the fall by exhibiting red, orange, or yellow fall color.
 Leaf color is affected by the variety of the tree, light, moisture, nutrients and the health of the tree.
-Take good care of your Japanese Maple and you will reap the benefits from the brilliant fall color.
+Take good care of your Japanese Maple and you will reap the benefits from the brilliant fall color!